 AMC designed one new unibody shell to be used throughout all three series.
 While it would be stretched a bit for the larger cars, it allowed AMCs of all sizes to share such expensive stampings as doors and other parts.
 The 112″ wheelbase, wide-body version debuted on the 1963 Classic (bottom picture) and Ambassador; it was then shortened and narrowed a bit for the new 1964 American (on top): Same doors, same basic chassis.
 Although they covered a fairly broad spectrum of the market, AMC was, essentially, a one-platform company.
 Maybe they should have stayed one.

 The 1963 Ambassador was nothing more than an upscale Classic; never had their differences been so minor, nor would they be again.
 The Amby could be had only with the big 327 cu in V8 in either 250 or 275 hp form.
-In 1974, the Big Three might well have wished for such a well-trimmed “downsized” sedan, but in 1963, when mega-sized cars ruled the land, it was a bit of a joke.
+In 1974, the Big Three might well have wished for such a well-trimmed “downsized” sedan, but in 1963, when mega-sized cars ruled the land, it was out of touch with the times.
 Changing economic and other factors were now crippling AMC.
 The formula that had worked so brilliantly in 1956- 1961 was now very much out of sync.

 The small-but-fine Ambassador essentially was DOA, and meanwhile the Classic arrived at the peak of the hot new midsize market.
 The Big Three had firmly stepped into what had been the Classic’s almost exclusive domain.
 That undoubtedly blunted sales for the new Classic, which might have been quite a substantial success otherwise.
 As such, it merely managed a moderate increase over its geriatric predecessor.
 The Big Three were tightening the noose on AMC.